ismaelgv/rnr/README.md

 `rnr` is a command-line tool to batch rename files for ANSI terminals.

 # Install
 *RnR* is written in Rust.
-At this moment, you will need Cargo to build/install this application.
+You can build it from source using Cargo.

-### From source
+### From git repository
 ```sh
 git clone https://github.com/ChuckDaniels87/rnr .
 cargo install